tomberget/github-actions-workshop/tasks/003-running-build.md

 > [!TIP]
 > In this task, as well as in some of the following tasks, you will see a `uses: actions/checkout@v5` action.
 > What this does is simply to checkout a repository (by default it will checkout the repo we are working in).
-> The runners (we will get back to the various types of runners later!) will have various tools pre-installed, like `Git`, `Bash`, `Python` etc., but it will not know the context of the repo we are working in.
+> The runners (we will get back to the various types of runners later!) will have various tools pre-installed, like `Git`, `Bash`, `Python` etc., but it will not know the context of the repo we are working in 🤖
 # TODO: fjerne om forskjellige type runners?

 It's worth noting that you can find all sorts of pre-made actions in the [GitHub Marketplace](https://github.com/marketplace?type=actions).